Already registered? Looking for your info PDF? Head to the Rocktoberfest Info Page.

 Learn what it takes to achieve fluid movement to climb gracefully.
 Study the art of working with your feet effectively.
 Develop proper foot technique for slab climbing, edging, and crack climbing.

-Beg - Learn to Lead – Whitney Boland
+Beg - Learn to Lead – Erica Lineberry

-Beg/Int - Intro to Trad – Shingo Ohkawa
+Beg/Int - Intro to Trad – Kate Rutherford, Patagonia

-Being effective in climbing requires us to understand the consequences of our decisions and actions.
+Description: Being effective in climbing requires us to understand the consequences of our decisions and actions.
 In climbing the main consequence is falling.
-By understanding how to fall we diminish the chance of injury and allow us to focus attention effectively on climbing.
-Target student: This clinic is not for beginners.
+By understanding how to fall we diminish the chance of injury and allow us to focus attention effectively on climbing. - Target student: This clinic is not for beginners.
 You must have at least 6 months of continuous climbing experience and know the basics knots, belaying, and be able to climb 5.9 without falling/hanging.
-We’ll do some discussion but the clinic will consist mostly of falling exercises.
-Equipment Needed: Harness, shoes, belay device, helmet.
-Plus draws and a rope (if you have them). --- Arno Ilgner distinguished himself as a pioneering rock climber in the 1970s and ‘80s, when the top climbs were bold and dangerous first ascents.
-These personal exploits are the foundation for Ilgner’s unique physical and mental training program–The Warrior’s Way®
+We’ll do some discussion but the clinic will consist mostly of falling exercises. - Equipment Needed: Harness, shoes, belay device, helmet.
+Plus draws and a rope (if you have them). - Clinic length: 4-5 hours

 - When you pre-order shirts, you guarantee that you'll have one set aside for you.